py2ai/py2ai.github.io/_posts/2024-03-12-Getting-started-with-PySide6-part1.md

 title: Building Your First Simple GUI (Part 1)
 mathjax: true
 featured-img: 26072022-python-logo
-summary: Learning PySide6 for GUI development
+description: Learning PySide6 for GUI development
 ---

 Welcome to the world of PySide6!
 PySide6 is a powerful Python module that allows you to create cross-platform graphical user interfaces (GUIs) with ease.
 Whether you're a beginner or an experienced developer, PySide6 provides a straightforward way to build interactive applications for desktop and mobile platforms.